-- Saborea is a long-running food festival held in San Juan, Puerto Rico.
+- Saborea: This long-running food festival is held in San Juan, Puerto Rico.
 Diners can try local specialties such as mofongo.

-- The U.S. Virgin Islands celebrates its unique and diverse cuisine at A Taste of St. Croix, a one-day fundraiser event that draws some of the island's best chefs.
+- A Taste of St. Croix: The U.S. Virgin Islands celebrates its unique and diverse cuisine at this one-day fundraiser event that draws some of the island's best chefs.

-- The Tobago Jazz Experience is a three-day concert that attracts some top international acts to the typically sleepy island.
+- The Tobago Jazz Experience: This three-day concert attracts some top international acts to the typically sleepy island.
 Past headliners include Diana Ross, Rod Stewart, and others.

-- Barbados holds its annual Oistins Fish Festival each year during Easter Weekend.
+- Oistins Fish Festival: Barbados holds this annual celebration during Easter Weekend.
 The street fair includes cuisine such as fish cakes, fried fish, and head cheese.

-- Celebrities flock to St. Barth at the end of April for the St. Barth Film Festival, a five-day celebration of Caribbean film that has been running for more than 20 years.
+- St. Barth Film Festival: Celebrities flock to St. Barth at the end of April for the five-day celebration of Caribbean film that has been running for more than 20 years.

 April Travel Tips